hzoo/hopeinsource.com/season-2/open-knowledge.md

 [28:11] **Shawn**: It's an important thing to like, look ahead to like what you're painting yourself into, in your current job.
 And if you don't like that, then you have to pivot.
 Before you have no choice.
 It's just like unfortunate that people are pigeonholed into undesirable things within a company.
 And then once you're in there, you kind of have no way to leave and it's just kind of nasty.

-[28:32] **Shawn**: But anyway, like everything is a CLA and I think people don't understand that even Babel's a CLI.
+[28:32] **Shawn**: But anyway, like everything is a CLI and I think people don't understand that even Babel's a CLI.
 We all use the same set of tools and no one ever documented them, so that was CLI cheat sheet.

-[28:41] **Shawn**: It's not as popular as the other ones, but no JavaScript course will tell you that chokidar is what you use for fire watching, but everyone uses chokidar and it's like, where are the edge cases and you have to use something else.
+[28:41] **Shawn**: It's not as popular as the other ones, but no JavaScript course will tell you that chokidar is what you use for file watching, but everyone uses chokidar and it's like, where are the edge cases and you have to use something else.
 There's all these like, small little cross-platform nuances that like, nobody writes down, but I just wrote it down for myself, you know.

 [28:59] **Henry**: Yeah.
 There's a lot of assumptions that people have that if you're in it, you know it, but no one writes it down.

-[29:06] **Shawn**: I think it makes syndrome syndrome knows all this stuff, right.
-Like the kind of stuff that he does, he knows all of this.
-Like I know utils goodness.
+[29:06] **Shawn**: Like, Sindre knows all this stuff, right?
+Like the kind of stuff that he does, he knows all of this CLI utils goodness.
 Right?
 Because he made most of that, but he doesn't write it down.
-He just like opened it up.
-This is yet another library.
-And if people have to go use this library or do they use a competitor to that?
+He just like, open-sources yet another library.
+And people have to go use this library or they use a competitor library.

-[29:24] **Shawn**: I agree.
-But then we just, I don't know why we use it.
+[29:24] **Shawn**: But then we just, I don't know why we use it.
 So might be a good idea to write down.
 I don't know.

 #### "Fresh notes"

-[29:31] **Shawn**: The last thing that I have you listed here is concurrent react notes.
-So I'm sure you know, this like whole hoo hah about concurrent react?
-It used to be async react, covering React Suspense and time slicing, now it's just suspense.
+[29:31] **Shawn**: The last thing that I have you listed here is Concurrent React notes.
+So I'm sure you know, this like whole hoo hah about Concurrent React?
+It used to be Async React, covering React Suspense and time slicing, now it's just Suspense.

-[29:42] **Shawn**: Used to be a super exciting thing in react.
+[29:42] **Shawn**: Used to be a super exciting thing in React.
 Now it's just super boring.

-[29:46] **Shawn**: But I took it on myself to like be the central repo of knowledge for everything new in react, and I called it like fresh-async-react at the time.
+[29:46] **Shawn**: But I took it on myself to like be the central repo of knowledge for everything new in React, and I called it like fresh-async-react at the time.

 [29:55] **Shawn**: So the fresh repo idea was like a twist on Sindre's awesome repo.
 So awesome repo just like lists things that are awesome and maybe less awesome over time.
 Right.